Introduction To Stormwater – What Is Stormwater?

 - Check your car, boat, motorcycle, and other machinery and equipment for leaks and spills.
-Make repairs as soon as possible.
 Clean up spilled fluids with an absorbent material like kitty litter or sand, and don’t rinse the spills into a nearby storm drain.
-Remember to properly dispose of the absorbent material.
+Properly dispose of the absorbent material.

 - Recycle used oil and other automotive fluids at participating service stations.
 Don’t dump these chemicals down the storm drain or dispose of them in your trash.

 - Use pesticides and fertilizers sparingly.
 When use is necessary, use these chemicals in the recommended amounts.
 Avoid application if the forecast calls for rain; otherwise, chemicals will be washed into your local stream.

 - Select native plants and grasses that are drought- and pest- resistant.
 Native plants require less water, fertilizer, and pesticides.